Go to Jail

 Pack light.
 The only thing you will be allowed to have is your medications.
 No other personal items will be allowed unless you let me know in advance.

 Even though they are called "cell phones" we do not allow them to be used in any of the cells.
 I discourage the use of cell phones in the jail as it disrupts the role playing.
 However, I understand that some people will want to have access to their cell phones.
 This will be allowed, as needed for short periods of time.
 The person who needs to call will be taken to the jail intake area to use the device.
-In this season's role play, this is 1968 and cell phones were not invented yet.
+Cell phones were not invented until after this jail closed.

 As part of your jail role playing adventure, simple basic meals will be provided by an outside vendor.
 If you have a special diet (Diabetic, vegetarian, allergies, etc.) I will need to know at least two weeks in advance of your visit.
 Food is provided as part of the jail role playing adventure.